 Guests go down one floor to reach Wheel House and the Bobbin Box.

 Floor plans can be found on the page for each apartment:

 There are no lifts or automatic doors.

-- The owners show the guests around their apartments on arrival.
+- The hosts show the guests around their apartments on arrival.

-- The owners live on-site and make themselves available to answer any questions.
+- The hosts live on-site and make themselves available to answer any questions.

 Please note: While Spinners and Carders Corner can both be accessed by wheelchair users from the main entrance, if the fire escape is needed, Spinners requires the guest to negotiate a step down onto an open ironwork platform which must be crossed to reach the driveway.
 Carders Corner requires the guest to step down onto a flight of 5 iron steps, across a small wooden bridge and up a gravelled garden path, including 2 shallow slate steps, to the driveway.
 Wheel House and Bobbin Box both require guests to descend a flight of stairs to access them.

 - There is a porch at the entrance to the mill with double doors and a UPVC threshold, approx 8 cm high and 20 cm wide.
 This is 4 meters long by 2 meters wide and leads to double wooden glazed doors at the entrance to the main building, with a wooden threshold, which drops 5 cm into the hallway.